realitymod/Manual/en/the_squad_leader.md

 {{ "Video Tutorial - Marking" | youtube("XNDb2yMuoho") }}

-## _The GTL Designator \(GTLD\)_ {#gtld}
+## _The Ground Laser Target Designator_ {#gtld}

-The Squad Leader kit and Spotter kit used by conventional forces are equipped with **GTLD \(Ground Target Laser Designator\).**.
-This piece of equipment has better zoom then the regular binoculars, includes a range-finder and allows you to paint enemy targets which can be targeted by friendly \(and enemy\) air unit's bombs or missiles.
+The Squad Leader kit and Spotter kit used by conventional forces are equipped with the **GLTD \(Ground Laser Target Designator\)**.
+This piece of equipment has better zoom then the regular binoculars, includes a range-finder and allows you to paint enemy targets which can be targeted by friendly \(and enemy!\) air unit's bombs or missiles.

-With the GTLD equipped, you can right-click to increase the zoom level and left-click to toggle the on/off state.
-While on, the GTLD will emit a laze, that you must keep on your target until the bomb/missile hits it, unlike previous versions where the laze would "stick" to the target even without line of sight.
+With the GLTD equipped, you can right-click to increase the zoom level and left-click to toggle the on/off state.
+While on, the GLTD will emit a laze, that you **must** keep on your target until the bomb/missile hits it \(unlike previous versions where the laze would "stick" to the target even without line of sight\).

 Additionally, while the lase is ON, you can access the main radio menu \(Q\) to request close air support \(CAS\) or call fire mortar missions.
 Doing so will automatically transmit a text message to your team detailing the request and add a target marker to the map.